hipspy/hips/docs/drawing_algo.rst

 http://cds.unistra.fr/~boch/AL/test-reduce-deformations2.html

-To overcome this problem, Aladin Desktop and Aladin Lite use the following recursive strategy: for tiles either too large (one edge is >300 pixels or diagonal is > 150 pixels when projected) or too distorted (ratio of smaller diagonal on larger diagonal is smaller than 0.7):
+To overcome this problem, Aladin Desktop and Aladin Lite use the following recursive strategy: for tiles either too large (one edge is >300 pixels when projected) or too distorted (ratio of smaller diagonal on larger diagonal is smaller than 0.7 and one of the diagonal is > 150 pixels when projected):

 * We consider 4 children tiles, dynamically generated from the pixels of their father.
 Each children tile has a width and height equal to half of its